What's Included with Membership?

 It can be common for guitar players to take an exaggerated stance on technique.
 Some seem allergic to anything perceived as overly technical, and shun learning extended techniques.
 Others make virtuosity the core aspect of their playing, but overlook writing and forming a musical voice.
 Both extremes are creatively limiting.

 Join Gretchen Menn as she introduces us to her JamPlay series, Technique in Service of Creativity, showing that the two worlds need not be in opposition.
 Suited for guitarists at all skill levels, Gretchen aims to show how techniques can unlock creative freedom and inspire new ideas.
-Learn more below or get lifetime access with purchase.
+Learn more or start the course with membership, or get lifetime access with purchase.

 Whether you are just getting started with the instrument, or have avoided a few core principles for electric guitar, this course serves to introduce, educate, and teach you 5 fundamental techniques.
 This is achieved with step-by-step instruction, play along JamTracks and complete tablature.
 After, Gretchen gives insight on how these techniques can expand your creativity for finding your voice with the instrument.

 Virtuosic technique can be wasted without meaningful composition... but a lack of technique can limit your creative capability.
 Gretchen aims to balance these two opposing forces, and show that these worlds can exist in harmony.
 This course offers 30 lessons covering 6+ hours of material in step-by-step, digestible presentation.